Biography

 Hi.
 I got a bachelors in Neurobiology and Behavior from Cornell University in 2010.
 Instead of studying I played hockey and wrote short stories that thankfully never got published anywhere.
 I got a PhD in biochemistry from SUNY Buffalo in 2015.
 After that, I moved to Iowa to work on prion diseases at the USDA’s National Animal Disease Center.
 About that time I started doing freelance science writing.
 I moved to Pittsburgh and worked at Carnegie Mellon University on sea urchins (no, I don’t know) in 2018 while still freelance writing and editing.
 In 2019 I started working at Massive Science.
 Massive shut down at the end of 2021, and for a little while I took it easy.
 I spent the winter slipping and falling on various Minneapolis sidewalks, and also did some freelance writing.
 In July 2022 I started as the senior editor at Drug Discovery News.
+In 2023 I struck out as a freelancer.

 My Life in Science: